Some Frequently Asked Questions

 How do I apply for a Dropped Kerb

 You’ll need to request an application form from the Council.
-The Bristol Dropped Kerb Company can apply for the form and fill in the application and submit any necessary drawings on your behalf, whilst we’re happy to fill in the highways planning for free, if you require full planning, we charge a £50.00 fee which includes the ordnance survey maps required.
+The Dorset Dropped Kerb Company can apply for the form and fill in the application and submit any necessary drawings on your behalf, whilst we’re happy to fill in the highways planning for free, if you require full planning, we charge a £50.00 fee which includes the ordnance survey maps required.
 We would recommend that the first step would be to book a home visit so our experienced site manager can offer you advice before you proceed with your application.

 Please note: Application fees paid to the council are NOT refundable.